Markov spectrum: Relation with Markov spectrum

 All real numbers in - known as Hall’s ray - are members of the Lagrange spectrum.
-Moreover, it is possible to prove that L is strictly contained in M.

 Geometry of Markov and Lagrange spectrum

 On one hand, the initial part of the Markov and Lagrange spectrum lying in the interval [√5, 3) are both equal and they are a discrete set.
 On the other hand, the final part of these sets lying after Freiman's constant are also equal, but a continuous set.
 The geometry of the part between the initial part and final part has a fractal structure, and can be seen as a geometric transition between the discrete initial part and the continuous final part.
 This is stated precisely in the next theorem: